eunvanz/react-awesome-ptr/README.md

 See examples in a mobile browser, or turn on the browser debugger and toggle device toolbar.
 You can conveniently open example pages on your mobile by scanning QR codes.

+> If you see examples in desktop browser, be sure set the device as any android device.

 ## [On the top](https://eunvanz.github.io/react-awesome-ptr/iframe.html?id=pulltorefresh--on-the-top&args=&viewMode=story)

 [<img src="https://user-images.githubusercontent.com/17351661/134727991-29d51d18-a928-4236-9aac-97724de3dd6c.png" width="200" />](https://eunvanz.github.io/react-awesome-ptr/iframe.html?id=pulltorefresh--on-the-top&args=&viewMode=story)